adamchel/stitch-js-sdk/stitch_sdks.rst

 Client Configuration
 --------------------

-As discussed in the specification for the ``Stitch interface``, Stitch clients should be configurable beyond just the client app ID.
+As discussed in the specification for the ``Stitch`` interface, Stitch clients should be configurable beyond just the client app ID.
 The interfaces here define the configuration settings that are required to be available for an SDK.
 If appropriate and idiomatic for the target language, a builder should also be specified for each of these interfaces.

 ~~~~~~~~~~~~~~~~~~~~~~~~~